Planetary-mass moon: Modern concept

 Another dozen moons are ellipsoidal as well, indicating that they achieved equilibrium at some point in their histories.
 However, it has been shown that some of these moons are no longer in equilibrium, due to them becoming increasingly rigid as they cooled over time.
-Dysnomia's shape is not known, but it appears to be dense enough that it must have collapsed to form a solid body.

-Neptune's second-largest moon Proteus has occasionally been included by authors discussing or advocating geophysical conceptions of the 'planet'.
+Neptune's second-largest moon Proteus (Neptune VIII) has occasionally been included by authors discussing or advocating geophysical conceptions of the 'planet'.
 It is larger than Mimas but is quite far from being round.

 Current equilibrium moons

 Determining whether a moon is currently in hydrostatic equilibrium requires close observation, and is easier to disprove than to prove.

 Earth's entirely rocky moon solidified out of equilibrium billions of years ago, but most of the other six moons larger than Pluto, four of which are predominantly icy, are assumed to still be in equilibrium.
 (Ice has less tensile strength than rock, and is deformed at lower pressures and temperatures than rock.)
 The evidence is perhaps strongest for Ganymede, which has a magnetic field that indicates the fluid movement of electrically conducting material in its interior, though whether that fluid is a metallic core or a subsurface ocean is unknown.